bgamari/ghc-wiki-import/building/preparation/free-bsd.md

-# Setting Up a FreeBSD system for Building GHC
+# Setting Up a FreeBSD System for Building GHC